sheetal-ahuja/concepts/README.md

 - Useful for problems like finding missing numbers in an array.

 ## **15. Backtracking**
-- Trying all possible solutions and backtracking once an invalid solution is reached.
+- Try all possible solutions and backtrack once an invalid solution is reached.
 - Commonly used in solving problems like Sudoku, N-Queens, etc.

 ## **16. 0/1 Knapsack**